 Two sturdy armrests flank the seat for added comfort and ease when getting in and out of the chair.
 Below each armrest is a hanger with pockets for drinks, phones, and other necessities.
 When not in use, the quad-fold King Kokoda collapses down to fit in a carrying case.
 This isn’t a chair you’d want to haul a long distance, but it is compact enough to make for easy packing.

-This durable, aluminum-framed camping chair can hold up to 150 kg and comes with a 5-year warranty.
+This durable, aluminium-framed camping chair can hold up to 150 kg and has a 5-year warranty.

 |Oztent King Kokoda Camp Chair|